davideCremona/python-opengl/README.md

 # python-opengl
-Experiments with pyopengl to apply knowledge of Computer Graphics with Python
+Experiments made with pyopengl to apply knowledge of Computer Graphics with Python during the reading of: https://www.labri.fr/perso/nrougier/python-opengl/